ozgenhalit/30project/aws/projects/Project-001-Roman-Numerals-Converter/README.md

 ## Steps to Solution

-- Step 1: Download or clone project definition from `clarusway-aws-workshop` repo on Github
+- Step 1: Download or clone project definition from `aws-workshop` repo on Github

 - Step 2: Create project folder for local public repo on your pc